HaikAsatryan/personal-utilities/setup-guides/LinuxSetup.md

 Before running the script, open it and adjust:

-- Email address for SSH key generation.
+- Email address for SSH key generation and git.
 - Add or remove software you prefer.
-- Review Flatpak apps section.

 ### Run Script